ShivaSud/ShivaSud.github.io/_posts/2025-08-07-logistic-regression.md

 $$\mathcal{L(\theta)} = \prod_{i = 1}^{n} \space {\hat{y}^i}^{y^i}(1-{\hat{y}^i})^{1- y^i}$$

 This function essentially calculates the total error of the predictions, given the current weights.
-We want to optimise this function such that the value of the loss function is as close as possible to 1.
+We want to optimise this function such that the value of the likelihood function is as close as possible to 1.

-Lets now walk through the two possible scenarios - when the label is 1 and when the label is 0 - to better understand how the function works conceptually:
+Let's now walk through the two possible scenarios - when the label is 1 and when the label is 0 - to better understand how the function works conceptually:
    1. If the true label is 1, then $(1-{\hat{y}^i})^{1- y^i}$ will collapse completely, because anything to the power of 0 is 1, and multiplying by 1 has no effect.
 Then the value of  ${\hat{y}^i}^{y^i}$ will collapse simply into ${\hat{y}^i}$ because it has been raised to the power of 1, which has no effect.
 Hence, we have been just left with the predicted probability.
 If this value is close to 1, then it won't contribute much to the error decreasing from 1.
 If this value is close to 0 then it will contribute a lot to the error decreasing, which is good because it is clearly predicting the wrong label.
    2. If the true label is 0, then ${\hat{y}^i}^{y^i}$ will collapse completely, because anything to the power of 0 is 1, and multiplying by 1 has no effect.
 Then the value of  $(1-{\hat{y}^i})^{1- y^i}$ will collapse simply into $1-{\hat{y}^i}$ because it has been raised to the power of 1, which has no effect.
 Hence, we have been just left with the $1 - \text{predicted probability}$.
 If the predicted value is close to 0, then $1 - \text{predicted probability}$ won't contribute much to the error decreasing from 1.
 If $1 - \text{predicted probability}$ is close to 0 then it will contribute a lot to the error decreasing, which is good because it is clearly predicting the wrong label.